A Study With NKT3964 for Adults With Advanced/Metastatic Solid Tumors

 - • Active or chronic corneal disorders, other active ocular conditions requiring ongoing therapy, or any clinically significant corneal disease

-- • Major surgery within 2 months or minor surgery within 10 days before the first dose of NKT3964.
+- • Active wound healing from major surgery within 1 month or minor surgery within 10 days before the first dose of NKT3964.

-- • Has known human immunodeficiency virus (HIV), active hepatitis B or C infection
+- • Known human immunodeficiency virus (HIV), active hepatitis B or C infection

-- • Prior treatment with a selective or nonselective CDK2 inhibitor
+- • Prior investigative treatment with a selective or nonselective CDK2 inhibitor or degrader

 - • Childs-Pugh class B or C cirrhosis or any other clinically significant liver disorder

-- • Radiation therapy within 4 weeks prior to C1D1
+- • Palliative radiation therapy within 14 days or other radiation therapy within 4 weeks prior to C1D1

 About Nikang Therapeutics, Inc.